Using PAT Maths for Action Research: from admin to impact ACER – Accredited short course

 Part 2: Supported online learning: 100 hours over approximately 20 weeks.

 Part 3.
-Action learning report (learning assurance task) and webinar: 4 hours.
+Action learning report (learning assurance task) and webinar: four hours.

 PAT Essentials (included in registration cost)